Chesapeake Bay Retriever

 Breed Overview

-Meet the Chesapeake Bay Retriever, or "Chessie" as they're affectionately known - Australia's best-kept secret in the retriever world.
-These powerful, medium-to-large dogs are the ultimate water warriors, bred specifically for hunting waterfowl in the icy waters of America's Chesapeake Bay.
-Standing 53-66 cm tall and weighing 25-36.5 kg, they're built like athletes with a unique, nearly waterproof coat that's oily to the touch.
+Meet the Chesapeake Bay Retriever, or "Chessie" as they're affectionately known - one of Australia's best-kept secrets in the retriever world.
+These powerful, medium-to-large dogs are the ultimate water warriors, bred specifically for hunting waterfowl in the icy waters of the Chesapeake Bay in the US.
+Standing 53-66 cm tall and weighing 25-37 kg, they're built like athletes with a unique, nearly waterproof coat that's oily to the touch.

 What sets Chessies apart from their more famous retriever cousins is their independent streak.
 They're not the "love everyone they meet" type like Labradors - instead, they're more discerning, forming deep bonds with their families while remaining politely reserved with strangers.
 Think of them as the strong, silent type of the dog world.